OSINT Clinic: Co-designing AI-Augmented Collaborative OSINT Investigations for Vulnerability Assessment: Discussion

 Our goal was to support investigations of student analysts, as they are essential for the cybersecurity clinic model \cite{consortium_nodate}.
 Their needs, expertise, and skill levels differ significantly from expert practitioners, who are the primary stakeholders for previous matchmaking studies \cite{liu2024humancenterednlpfactcheckingcodesigning, Visser2005ContextmappingEF}.
 Our adaptations of the Matchmaking for AI method cater to learners and the clinic model, characterized by achieving learning goals and performing collaborative real-world investigations.

 Chin Jr. et al. highlight collaborative analysis as a critical approach for intelligence analysis, and we report on its evolution over time by observing AI interactions and teamwork across workshops and real investigations \cite{chin2009exploring}.
 In Study 2 (Section~\ref{collab-study2}), we investigate new challenges and design ideas that emerge as the team collaborates and incorporates generative AI tools over time.
-We propose a non-linear design process, compared to the linear structure in the original method, to address collaboration and leadership challenges.
-This cyclical structure promotes fluidity between the phases of co-design through subsequent workshops based on results from previous ones.
+Our longitudinal and cyclical study design promotes fluidity between the phases of co-design and helps to study collaboration.

 As Stahl suggests, understanding groupware requires groups to use it in real-world conditions over time \cite{stahl2005groups}.
 In Study 3 (Section~\ref{study3}), we enhance the matchmaking process by validating design ideas in a natural setting.
 Team-GPT along with other content collaboration tools like Google Docs and Mattermost serve as a research tool to observe team behaviors and use of generative AI in ongoing investigations.
 The insights gained from real-world investigations help prioritize the design ideas, providing a deeper understanding of how to integrate AI tools effectively into collaborative OSINT practices.
 Our study goes beyond the typical use of AI for data collection and analysis \cite{browne_systematic_2024}, focusing on how student teams learn new skills and close skill gaps.
 Our study design refines the matchmaking process to support collaboration and real-world needs, making it more flexible and useful for areas like crowdsourcing complex tasks \cite{venkatagiri2021crowdsolve, retelny2017noworkflow} and co-creation \cite{briggs2020brainstorming}.